richardanaya/libw/README.md

 `wasi` modules are only able to work on folders they have been given explicit permission to access.
 By default `wasi` has 3 basic files:

-* 0 - application text input
+* 0 - application text input stream
-* 1 - application text output
+* 1 - application text output stream
-* 2 - application error text output
+* 2 - application error text output stream

 The file that you give explicit permission to will be given file descriptor number 3.
 You must do this manually by specifying the directory.